MarucsK/LightNetLib/README.md

 ### Concurrency model
 ![image](https://github.com/user-attachments/assets/886c52a7-aa8e-4bb0-a306-75ddaebafb06)
 The project adopts a master-slave multi-Reactor multi-thread model.
 The MainReactor is solely responsible for monitoring and dispatching new connections.
 Within the MainReactor, an Acceptor receives incoming connections and distributes them to SubReactors using a predefined round-robin algorithm.
 The SubReactors handle the read/write events of their assigned connections.

 When the start function of the TcpServer is called, a thread pool is internally created.
-Each thread in the pool independently runs an event loop (a SubReactor).
+Each thread in the pool independently runs an EventLoop (a SubReactor).
 The MainReactor selects a SubReactor from the thread pool via round-robin scheduling and assigns new connections to it.

-The number of SubReactors dedicated to handling read/write events is typically equal to the number of CPU cores, ensuring optimal resource utilization and parallelism.
+The number of SubReactors dedicated to handling read/write events is typically equal to the number of CPU cores.

 ### QuickStart
 This project runs on Linux and requires the following dependencies: